Table of Contents

 Research is very much essential when creating a content calendar for your blog.
 You have to do proper research to identify potential topics and keywords.
 In this stage, you may have to do keyword research, competitor analysis, and find out potential keywords that can bring traffic to your blog site.

-You can also rely on keyword research tools like Ahrefs and Semrush for finding potential keywords and topics your competitors are ranking for.
+You can also rely on keyword research tools like Ahrefs, Semrush, or RankRanger for finding potential keywords and topics your competitors are ranking for.

 If you want to improve your writing for SEO, check out our detailed article on ‘How to Write an SEO-Friendly Article in WordPress?’